 The upside is that the closing costs should be a lot lower on the second mortgage, even if the rate is higher.
 That brings us to another important topic.

-- One major downside to second mortgages is that the interest rates can be quite high
+- One major downside to second mortgages is the interest rates can be quite high

-- Usually double that of first mortgage rates and sometimes in the double-digits
+- Sometimes double that of first mortgage rates or even in the double-digits

-- Often feature variable interest rates that are tied to the prime rate, which can go up/down whenever the Fed takes action
+- HELOCs are tied to the prime rate and can go up/down whenever the Fed moves rates

 Curious if second mortgage rates are higher, lower, or the same as rates on first mortgages?